 “Masterful at containing the true dynamic nature of emotions.
 At once, sad and joyful, yearning and fulfilled.
 Which element stands out strongest depends on your mood.
 This is beautiful, masterfully crafted, skillfully performed music..”
 HEY REVERB

-In 2016, Foster and Kraft put other musical projects (Staci Foster, The Patti Fiasco) on the back-burner and worked as ranch hands while pre-producing debut EP, "Good to Be Around."
-Recorded at GPM Studio in Fort Collins and co-produced by Tallgrass, their debut album contains six- stick-to-heart tracks that earned them regional nominations for Wyoming Public Radio and the Colorado Playlist's Best Albums of the Year.
+Whippoorwill began as a country-spanning side project for Staci Foster and Alysia Kraft (Patti Fiasco).
+In 2016, they released "Good to be Around," a 6 song-EP that earned them regional nominations for Wyoming Public Radio and the Colorado Playlist's Best Albums of the Year.
 Culture Trip named them to the female edition of 50 Musicians You Need to Know from Each State and MYCounty 95.5 called them a Top Ten Act to Watch in 2017.
-Tobias Bank (Von Stomper) joined the band in November 2016 on drums, brining depth and musicality to the rhythm section and adding third part harmonies to a rich set of singing.
+Tobias Bank (Von Stomper) joined the band in November 2017 on drums, brining depth and musicality to the rhythm section and adding third part harmonies to a rich set of singing.
 In 2018, Whippoorwill was named Vocal Group of the Year at the Wyoming Country Music Awards.
 Whippoorwill is on the 2018 IM Tour Roster.

 In 2018 the band has shared sold out stages with diverse acts such as Big Thief, Shovels and Rope, Mipso, Horse Feathers and Aaron Lee Tasjan.
 With palpable chemistry, dynamic live shows, and a long-game approach to their creative work, Whippoorwill’s become a Colorado darling and one of the region’s most-hyped bands on the brink.
 Look for the band’s full-length debut in Summer 2019.